viktorkkost/Heroku-based-Discord-music-bot/README.md

 Go to your working directory (where all the bot files are) via the command line.
 On windows, this can be done more easily: go into the folder, type `cmd` into the navigation bar (located at the top of the window, left of the search bar) and hit enter.
 Enter the `git init` command.
 If everything works, a new empty repository should be initialized.
 To add files to the repository, use `git add <filename>` or simply `git add .` to add all files from the current directory.
 You'll need to add every file the bot needs.
-If you've made any changes to these files, you'll need to commit them, i.e. to change the files in git too.
+If you've made any changes to these files, you'll need to commit them, i.e. change the files in git too.
 Use the command `git commit -m "message"` to do so.
-The message helps you track what you've commited and when.
+The message helps you track what you've commited.
 ## Setting up Heroku
 If you want your bot to run on the cloud 24/7 for free, I'd recommend using [Heroku](https://www.heroku.com/platform).